martimy/Bat-Q/README.md

 These are instruction on how to install Batfish on a Linux machine.
 This machine needs to have internet connectivity in order to be able to install Docker and pull down the Batfish container.

-1. Install Docker on the CentOS Linux machine, as demonstrated at this [URL](https://docs.docker.com/desktop/install/ubuntu/).
+1. Install Docker on the Linux machine, as demonstrated at this [URL](https://docs.docker.com/desktop/install/ubuntu/).

 2. Once Docker is installed and operational, download the Docker container: